SanderMertens/y/README.md

 # The Y programming language
-Its core feature is introspection.
+Y's core feature is introspection.
 During bootstrap Y questions its own existence, and from that the parser is generated.
 Y does not translate to C or assembly or machine code.
 Instead it materializes directly into RAM because of its declarative nature.

 ## Release date
 To find out Y's release date, run this statement: